How to Measure AI ROI: A KPI Framework for Mid-Market Leaders

 Mistake 2 — Technical accuracy presented as a business result

 Many leaders report AI productivity gains but cannot tie them to financial outcomes.
-Delivery teams show accuracy moving 76% → 91% and latency −40% — real numbers — with no bridge to cycle time, capacity freed, or revenue.
+Delivery teams show accuracy moving 76% → 91% and latency down 40%, and the numbers are real, but none of them is connected to cycle time, capacity freed, or revenue.

 Typical cost: The next tranche of budget (often one full phase, ~3–9 months) spent scaling or iterating on a narrative finance still cannot audit; write-down or reset when someone asks what moved in the P&L.